Read This First

 Prompt 3: Provide 20 notable quotes from Stoic philosophers.

-The section turns on From Zeno of Citium, From Cleanthes, and From Chrysippus.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep From Zeno of Citium, From Cleanthes, and From Chrysippus in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep From Zeno of Citium distinct from From Cleanthes.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep From Zeno of Citium distinct from From Cleanthes.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 it’s not the length, but the excellence of the acting that matters.”